 3. Time management

 Nothing knocks us off our stride more than losing control of tasks and to-do lists.
-Proper time management gives us peace of mind, the ability to quickly adapt quickly to changes and the feeling of achievement at the end of every day.
+Proper time management gives us peace of mind, the ability to quickly adapt to changes, and the feeling of achievement at the end of every day.
 If you don’t have a time or project management system in place already, consider these benefits:

 - Plan your time and resources ahead and react to bottlenecks and shortages in good time.